 Shortlisted for the TES Awards

-The most outstanding individuals and institutions that the FE sector has to offer have been recognised in the shortlist for the 2020 Tes FE Awards.
+The most outstanding individuals and institutions that the Further Education sector has to offer have been recognised in the shortlist for the 2020 TES FE Awards.

-It's been revealed that Director of Adult and Community Learning, Joan Scott, has been shortlisted for the WorldSkills Unsung Hero award.
+It's been revealed that Director of Adult and Community Learning at Trafford College, Joan Scott, has been shortlisted for the WorldSkills Unsung Hero award.